Google My Business Is Your Underrated Digital Marketing Solution

 Reviews are an essential part your digital marketing.
 Apart from being essential for shoppers, they also boost your ranking.
 If your reviews aren’t curated, you are almost certainly losing out on traffic and business.
 Even something as simple as thanking positive reviewers and offering to help fix the concerns mentioned in negative reviews can make all the difference.
-If you can, try to implement a program to get happy shoppers and loyal customers to write GMB reviews.

 Don’t Just Set and Forget

 What is Search Advertising?
 PPC.
 Paid Search.
 Search Engine Marketing (SEM).
 Search advertising has a lot of different names, but